mitmplay/mitm-play/README.md

 If you think you have a nice routing want to share, you can create a PR to the [user-route](https://github.com/mitm-proxy/user-route) or add a `link` to your repo.

 # Early Stage
-Expect to have some changes in code as feature/fix incrementally committed.
+Expect to have some `rule changed` as feature/fix code are incrementally committed.

 .

-Goodluck,
+Goodluck!,
 >*-wharsojo*.